 He started going on legacy media promoting Israel and their devastating genocide in Gaza (“Israel has a right to defend itself.”).
 It has only progressively (no pun intended) gotten worse.

-It was obvious and undeniable—money from AIPAC and the Israel lobby corrupted Senator John Fetterman.
+It was obvious and undeniable—money from AIPAC and the Israel lobby had corrupted Senator John Fetterman.

 Some people say that Fetterman had these views all along and pretended to be progressive during his campaign.
 I don’t believe that.
-He was Lieutenant Governor of my state and always fought Republicans and promoted progressive beliefs.
+He was Lieutenant Governor of my state and always fought Republicans and promoted progressive values.
 He wasn’t “pretending” during the campaign so he could win.
-If that were the case, he would have acted like a moderate (or like the politician he is right now) to win an election in Pennsylvania.
+If that were the case, he would have acted like a moderate (or like the politician he is right now) to be most likely to succeed as a Democratic candidate in the numerous Trump-loving rural areas of Pennsylvania.

 Our secret weapon to get money out of politics